RikitoNoto/flutter_animated_icon_button/README.md

 ## Example
 ## TapFillIcon
-The code below shows how to create the Good icon button that often use in sns apps.
+The code below shows how to create the Good icon button that is often used in SNS apps.
 ```dart
 TapFillIcon(
     borderIcon: const Icon(